jazzsequence/Cat-Signal/readme.md

 **So how do I know if it's working?**
 If you're savvy, you can check the HTML source of your site and check that either the `modal.js` or `banner.js` is loading.
 If it is, you're good to go, and the banner or modal window will work automagically when the IDL launch a new campaign.

-If you're not as savvy, you can use the handy-dandy test link on the Cat Signal options page.
+You can also add `?_idl_test=1` to the end of any page URL configured to display the alert.
 This will display a banner or modal in the style of the actual alert while not actually displaying a pretty banner or graphic.

-If you'd rather check manually, you can also add `?_idl_test=1` to the end of any page URL configured to display the alert and get the same test result.

-**1.1**
-- removed Stop the Secrecy option
-- removed the idl_test (temporarily, see [developer thread](https://groups.google.com/d/msg/internetdefenseleague/7OWDjdEDwJ0/HX1MBpjnbr8J))
-- tested with WordPress 4.0
-- added plugin icon

-**1.0.9**
-- fixed the fatal error on activation for PHP < 5.3

-**1.0.8 adds a new widget for the [Stop the Secrecy](https://openmedia.org/stopthesecrecy/resources) campaign.
-The code provided for this campaign adds a tall petition widget that is not responsive and the dimensions cannot be changed.
-Please be aware of this when chosing this option from the Cat Signal settings.**

 ## Installation